Nablax/Machine-Learning-5525/README.md

 # Machine-Learning-5525
+Repo for CSCI 5525, Machine Learning.
 Coding parts are introduced hereafter.
 Visual results will be attached if there's any.

+## Quick start
+  pip install -r requirements.txt

 ## HW1
 + **Iterative Method for Least Squares Problem**